 The school encourages students to gain practical experience through part-time jobs and internships.
 Student media include (but are not limited to) The Daily Cardinal, the Badger Herald, WSUM radio and the Wisconsin Union Directorate Publications.
 Student organizations related to the school and major include (but are not limited to) the Public Relations Student Society of America (PRSSA), the Advertising Club, the Society of Professional Journalists (SPJ) and the Association for Women in Communication (AWC).
 Professionals from the media and related fields appear often in classes and meet with students in professional student organizations.

 Students planning careers as media professionals are encouraged to hold one or more internships in the area of their academic specialization(s).
-Declared journalism majors or prospective journalism majors with no other declared major may earn course credit for internships that relate to their professional tracks.
+Declared journalism majors or prospective Journalism majors with no other declared major may earn course credit for internships that relate to their professional tracks.
 As part of their degree programs, students may earn a maximum of 3 credits of JOURN 697 Internship during their undergraduate careers.
-Students may only earn one credit of JOURN 697 per semester, but may repeat the credit up to three times.
-Students who want to earn degree credit for their internships should consult with career advisor Pam Garcia-Rivera before they accept an internship.
+Students may earn only one credit of JOURN 697 per semester, but may repeat the credit up to three times.
+Students who wish to earn degree credit for their internships should consult with career advisor Pam Garcia-Rivera before they accept an internship.
 Students must enroll in JOURN 697 at the time they hold the internship.
 Students who wish to enroll in JOURN 697 should see Pam Garcia-Rivera for authorization to enroll.

 Admission to the Journalism Degree Program